 Emerging trends show that LinkedIn and other social site links are seen as favorable in resumes, while video resumes still seem too risky as a stand-alone submission.

-Overall, it was noted that a powerful executive resume should focus primarily on meaningful, targeted content that is easy to grasp while portraying a clear strategy and brand.
+Overall, it was noted that a powerful executive resume should focus primarily on meaningful, targeted content that is easy to grasp while portraying a clear strategy and professional career brand.